Low spin solutions of Higher Spin Gravity: BPST instanton: HiSGRA BPST instanton

 \section{HiSGRA BPST instanton}

-After the preliminary work done in the previous Section we restrict ourselves to the Effective Field Theory that covers the BPST instanton solution.
+After the preliminary work done in the previous Section we restrict ourselves to the truncation of Chiral theory that covers the BPST instanton solution.
+Therefore, we set the spin-two fluctuations to zero.
 In Cartesian coordinates the equations simplify to \besubeqs

 \esubeqs where $[A,C]_{PR}\equiv A\fdu{P}{Q} C_{QR}+A\fdu{R}{Q} C_{PQ}$.
 It is useful to write down the source in more detail as